Businesses using Clover systems may be eligible to borrow funds for business purposes through the Clover Capital cash advance program.

 It’s important to note that there are a few companies with variations of the name “Clover Capital.”

-The two most similarly named are Clover Capital Financing and CloverCapital.org, neither of which are affiliated with First Data and not the Clover Capital we refer to in this article.
-This article refers to Clover Capital as part of the Clover company, owned by First Data.
+The two most similarly named are Clover Capital Financing and CloverCapital.org, neither of which are affiliated with First Data / Fiserv and not the Clover Capital we refer to in this article.
+This article refers to Clover Capital as part of the Clover company, owned by Fiserv (formerly First Data.)

-Credit card processors that operate on the First Data platform may offer the Clover Capital program, so it’s possible to apply through your processor if you’re concerned about applying for the correct Clover Capital funding.
+Credit card processors that operate on Fiserv’s platform may offer the Clover Capital program, so it’s possible to apply through your Fiserv compatible processor if you’re concerned about applying for the correct Clover Capital funding.

 What is a merchant cash advance?

 Also sometimes called “working capital,” a merchant cash advance is a form of funding where you borrow money against your future credit card sales.
 Essentially, a lender “advances” you the money from those eventual sales.
+(Hence the name “cash advance” instead of loan.)
 In addition to repaying the amount advanced, you’ll pay a set fee to the lender.

 Business Loan vs. Merchant Cash Advance